peter88213/nvhelp-en/source/section_view.rst

    Example of a non-standard scene category

-On the other hand, not every section is a scene to which the categories mentioned above appliy.
+On the other hand, not every section is a scene to which the categories mentioned above apply.
 Sections can be characterized by mode of discourse (e.g. Narration, Dramatic action, Dialogue, Description, Exposition).
 So if a section is not staged, you can set the section to **Not a scene**, and get three `freely named <book_view.html#renamings>`_